ajayaraman/CarND-P2-TrafficSignRecognition/README.md

 | Speed limit (60km/h)  | Yield     							        | 0.99

 The model was able to correctly guess 5 of the 8 traffic signs, which gives an accuracy of 62.5%.
 For the first few images,the final model is very certain about the predictions.
 The last 3 images pose a challenge to the network.
-The accuracy of the test set is around 90%.
+The accuracy of the original provided test set is around 90%.
 So the network is still likely to make mistakes in its present form.
 The images that the network erroed on are all ones where the traffic sign is too small compared to the background.
 If we leave these images out, then the accuracy is 100% which means that the network performs well on the type of images that occur in the training dataset.
 In order for the network to work on images of smaller traffic signs we will need to add additional images to the training dataset of this kind.
 The speed signs may also pose a problem because there is just one character that distinguishes each speed limit sign from the other.
 The other approach to improve resuls with speed signs would be to combine all speed limit signs into one category and then apply additional techniques to parse out the result.